-The Mental Health Commission allocates more than $836 million each year to the provision of mental health, alcohol and other drug services in Western Australia and we are committed to purchasing personalised, high-quality and safe treatment and support.
+The Mental Health Commission (MHC) commissions more than $836 million of mental health, alcohol and other drug services in Western Australia and we are committed to purchasing personalised, high-quality and safe treatment and support.
 We have invested in a full range of services including prevention, community treatment and support, community bed-based, hospital-based and forensic services.

 For information on the evaluation of Commission funded services and the Quality Management Framework, visit that page.

 For information about how to access mental health, drug and alcohol services, visit our Getting help page